Belfast, Pennsylvania

-Belfast is a census-designated place (CDP) in Plainfield Township in Northampton County, Pennsylvania.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Belfast is a census-designated place (CDP) in Plainfield Township in Northampton County, Pennsylvania, United States.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.
 As of the 2010 census, the village's population was 1,257.

-Located in one of the earliest areas settled in the township, the village is believed to have been named for the city of Belfast in Northern Ireland.
-Its first families, mainly German and Welsh, came to Belfast in the late 1700s.
+Located in one of the first settled areas in the township, the village is believed to have been named for the city of Belfast in Northern Ireland.
+Its settlers, who were predominantly German and Welsh, arrived in the area in the late 18th century.
 The village was originally known as Belleville or Bellville because of its scenic view.
 The name Belfast came into use sometime after the Civil War.

 Geography

 According to the U.S. Census Bureau, Belfast has a total area of 1.1 sqmi, all land.